 Step Description 1 Ask us in writing to reconsider our initial claims decision.
 You must: : a) Write to us within 6 months from the date of our decision on your claim; and b) Send your request to us at: MVP Health Care 625 State Street , Schenectady, NY 12305; and c) Include a statement about why you believe our initial claim decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. e) Include your email address (optional for member), if you would like to receive our decision via email.
 Please note that by providing your email address, you may receive our decision more quickly.
 We will provide you, free of charge and in a timely manner, with any new or additional evidence considered, relied upon or generated by us or at our discretion in connection with your claim and any new rationale for our claim decision.
 We will provide you with this information sufficiently in advance of the date that we are required to provide you with our reconsideration decision to allow you a reasonable opportunity to respond to us before that date.
 However, our failure to provide you with new evidence or rationale in sufficient time to allow you to timely respond shall not invalidate our decision on reconsideration.
 You may respond to that new evidence or rationale at the OPM review stage described in step 4.
-2 In the case of a post- service claim, we have 30 days from the date we receive your request to : a) Pay the claim or
+2 In the case of a post- service claim, we have 30 days from the date we receive your request to: a) Pay the claim or b) Write to you and maintain our denial or c) Ask you or your provider for more information

-2015 MVP Health Care 61 Section 8
+2016 MVP Health Care 63 Section 8